 - Gluten-Free Matcha Cake with Black Sesame Streusel

 - Matcha Breakfast Brûlée

 Disclosure: While this post is not sponsored by Encha, they have generously sent me matcha for cooking and drinking.
-Competitor brands have similarly sent me matcha for tasting and as I have found time and time again that Encha tastes the best, you’ll see more mentions and affiliate links to Encha throughout this post accordingly.
+Competitor brands have similarly sent me matcha for tasting.
+I have found time and time again that Encha tastes the best.
+Accordingly, you’ll see more mentions and affiliate links to Encha throughout this post.
 All thoughts an opinions are entirely my own.